shinnku-nikaidou/layer7benchmark/README.md

-    body to send with the request (default is empty) This option is only valid for POST and PUT requests You could add this option in GET requests, but it will be ignored
+    body to send with the request (default is empty) This option is only valid for POST and PUT requests You could add this option in GET requests, but it will be ignored --random
+    ⚠️ If you use this option, the --url option grammar will be changed.
+    In summary, this program will now randomly generate URLs based on your --url option.
+    For example, if you set --url to https://www.example.com/[a-z0-9]{10}, the program will randomly generate URLs like https://www.example.com/abc123xyz0, https://www.example.com/xyz789abc1 , etc., and send requests to these random URLs.
+    If you want to use this option, please make sure you understand the grammar of the URL you set.
+    This option can be combined with the --test option.
+And the --test option will only send one request to a randomly generated URL, also the --test option will print the URL which is randomly generated.
+    Full grammar is down below and you can keep reading the following text.
 ```

 ### Example